 A little about me…

 The first camera I owned was a little Kodak 110 instamatic and I was only all allowed to shoot black and white due to the expense of developing.
 Yes it was expensive back in the 70s.
 Following my Kodak, I saved my paper route money and bought the Olympus OM10.
-This camera was lightyears ahead of the Kodak 110 especially with interchangeable lens.
+This camera was light years ahead of the Kodak 110 especially with interchangeable lens.
 I won a couple of contests for amateur photography while in Junior High using this camera.

-I continued to use this camera until I purchased a Canon T90 with a 50mm 1/8 lens in 1986.
+I continued using this camera until I purchased a Canon T90 with a 50mm 1/4 lens in 1986.
 What a remarkable camera!
 It is the basic design that Kodak used when the first digital cameras came out in the late 1990s early 2000s.
 While using this camera I shot transparency film and in low light.
 Several images where on display and purchased in 1991 at one of my gallery showings.
 Unfortunately the Canon T90 was destroyed while mountain climbing.
 After that I didn’t really shoot anything until my father gave me his old SLR Minolta, which I still have to this day.

-I now shoot with a Nikon D810, what a difference a couple of years in Nikons CMOS sensors make.
+I now shoot with a Nikon D810, and what a difference a couple of years in Nikons CMOS sensors improvements make.
 This camera is much like the film cameras of yesteryear.
 Low light results are amazing.
 I have paired this camera with Zeiss lens and wow very impressive.